 A potential drawback to installing attic fans is that your home’s energy efficiency could actually decrease if the attic is not properly sealed off from the rest of the house.
 Before an attic fan installation, it is recommended to have a professional assessment of the seal between the top floor and attic to guarantee this home improvement won’t have the opposite effect of what was intended!

-Call the experienced HVAC technicians at Blue Valley Energy in Longmont to conduct an energy audit of your home and provide helpful advice on how to make your AC more energy efficient.
+Call the experienced HVAC technicians at Blue Valley Heating & Cooling in Longmont to conduct an energy audit of your home and provide helpful advice on how to make your AC more energy efficient.